-- 6.65.
-Deleted.

-- 6.66.
-Deleted.

-- 6.67.
+6.58.6.67.
 Detailed guidance on establishing the operating experience feedback system can be found in Ref.
-SSG-50 Operating experience feedback for nuclear installations [22].
+A System for the Feedback of Experience from Events in Nuclear Installations, IAEA Safety Standards Series No. NS-G-2.11 [22].